 These steps will, of course, not be a catch all and might not fix your problem.
 They might, however, give you that added bit of knowledge you need to guide you in the right direction.
 You might need professional assistance, either from your computer manufacturer or other company.

 NCCC does not generally endorse any particular products or services.
-As such, we advise everyone to be weary of 'fix it' software programs and programs that promise to update device drivers.
+As such, we advise everyone to be weary of "fix it" software programs and programs that promise to update device drivers.
 Many of these programs are scams and contain harmful content.
-Some of them do work, but in our testing average only about a 10% success rate.
-We have had a lot of success with a software update program called File Hippo Update Checker.
-It is free; unfortunately, it does not detect many drivers and is only able to advise about software on its servers.